Diegovsky/lparse/README.md

 The language itself took 48 hours to create, so obviously it was well worth it!

 ## How to use it
+`LParse` transforms its input into a `.tex` file containing valid `LaTeX`.
+You can then turn this document into a PDF, web page, etc. using the many available `LaTeX` renderers.

 Every document has the following structure:
 ```
 [config]